panta-123/hcana_container_doc/source/nps_replay.rst

 Lets write a bash script to run on ifarm.
-Filename for this eaxmple is run_nps_replay_apptainer.sh To make it owrk with you, please change the paths in "modify as you need" part of code.
+Filename for this eaxmple is run_nps_replay_apptainer.sh To make it wotk with you, please change the paths in "modify as you need" part of code.

 .. code:: bash